Arjunk-g/Challenge-19/README.md

 link to the Deployed application: https://jate-challenge-arjungupta.herokuapp.com/

-Description of what the application does:
+Description of what the application does: this application is a text editor that stores your input with or without internet connection.

 Screenshot of Project: